TanguyOrtegat/AutomaticLinuxReboot/README.md

 ```
 # Note
-Put the RunServer.sh file in user folder
+Put the RunServer.sh and CheckCrashServer.sh file in user folder

 Change into reload_fxserver.sh:
 - /home/FxServer/fx-server-data/cache  --> your directory of cache